Jarlabanke Runestones: U 212

 This runestone is located at the church of Vallentuna, but it is not known where its original location was.
-A notable aspect to the stone is the fact that it is engraved on both sides (A and B) and that the small difference between the messages is of note.
+A notable aspect of the stone is the fact that it is engraved on both sides (A and B) and that the small difference between the messages is of note.
 On side A, he is in possession of all of Täby and here the Old Norse verb eiga can be interpreted as "to own", but on side B, he was in possession of the whole hundred.
 In the last sense, the verb eiga probably means "to command".
 The latter side also informs that the rune stone was raised where he had made the assembly location of the hundred.
 Side B is later than side A and it was probably made after a piece of the stone had been destroyed, as is suggested by its design.
 Jarlabanke's power had been extended from the village of Täby to the whole hundred.
 Side A is in the style Pr2 (first half of the 11th century) and side B is in the style Pr2-Pr3 (mid-11th century).